-- Visit us at one of our open events.
-Get a real feel for the environment, talk to tutors and students, find a course you are interested in.
+- Come and visit us at one of our open events.
+Get a real feel for the environment, talk to our tutors and students, find a course you are interested in.
 Can’t find a date you are free?
 Get in touch on 01908 684444 to discuss your options.

 - Think about what you want to study, which subjects you enjoy and whether you have a career in mind.
-This will help you understand which courses to investigate further.
+We don't expect you to know exactly you want to do with your life because to be honest, who does?
+If you've ever been curious about a subject, what's stopping you from having a go?
+Do some research and browse our website, this will help you understand which courses to investigate further.

 - Start preparing your personal statement, you will need this to support your application.

 INTS/TIPS – It’s good to talk!
 Discuss your options with tutors, careers advisors, friends and family.

 - You can apply as early as a year before your course is due to start, either at an event or online.
 You can apply to more than one area to keep your options open and make your decision once you have your exam results.